Not-Bot9/AutoDiff-Ocaml/README.md

 - unix

 ## Note
 The project now includes a comprehensive web interface for visualizing and understanding automatic differentiation concepts.
 Each example includes both computational output and visual representation of the operations being performed.
+The examples progress from basic operations to complex neural networks, providing a complete understanding of automatic differentiation principles and their applications.